LatticeLabVentures/GaugeNet/README.md

 # HenkiNet

-## Concept
+## Summary
-ERC 1155 Multi Token Standard based Forward Flashloan Marketplace with AAVE Credit Delegation Workflows Deployed in ZKP based StarkEx Scalablity Engine.
+Delegation DEX and DAO for AAVE Flash Loan Curves and ERC 11555 Credit Collective Tokens on StarkEx

 ## Progress
 Fine Tuned AAVE Lending Pools and AAVE Credit Delegation.
 Integrated AAVE Lending Pools and AAVE Credit Delegation Workflows into the Scalable StarkEx.
 Created LendingPoolRegistry and LendingPoolAdaptorFactRegistry in the StarkEx.